 What should I do if I don’t have any work experience to include on my resume/my work experience is not related to the jobs I am looking for?

-If you do not have much, or any, paid work experience to include on your resume, or you feel as though your experience is not relevant to the work you are applying for, you should consider using a skills based resume.
+If you do not have much, or any, paid work experience to include on your resume, or you feel as though your experience is not relevant to the work you are applying for, you should consider using a combined skills resume.
 Ideally, you will create categories on your resume other than work experience which have provided you with transferable skills applicable to jobs, such as volunteer experience, involvement in extracurricular clubs or activities, and relevant coursework and projects.
-On your skills based resume, you will create a skills summary documenting the transferable skills you have acquired from your various experiences.
-You can find the template for skills based resume here.
+On your combined skills resume, you will create a skills summary documenting the transferable skills you have acquired from your various experiences.
+View our template for the combined skills resume.

 Some people will use the terms CV and resume interchangeably, which can be confusing.